Last modified: 14 January 2016

 Won’t reviews slow us down?

 The review process is designed to be as lightweight as possible.
 There’s very little process put in place.
 It’s definitely the case that you'll be spending time doing code reviews that before would have been spent doing something else, but not that much, and the time is well spent.

 Do we really need to code review everything?
 What about a one-line comment fix?

-Yes, all new code should be reviewed, even the most trivial.
+Yes, all new production code should be reviewed, even the most trivial.
 You’ll want someone to verify that the comment fix is correct and that the new comment is understandable by others.
 Sure, for trivial changes the common case will be a quick approval without any need for comment, but on the other hand, that interaction also has a very low cost.
 In fact, the cost for trivial reviews is likely smaller than the cognitive cost of deciding if something is “complex” enough to need a review or not.

 However, trivial merges (when resolving a local commit against changes upstream) do not need to be reviewed; they do not involve the introduction of new code.